This post contains affiliate links. We may earn a small commission when you buy through our links β at no extra cost to you.

 Pros

-- Teaches counting, days of the week, and food types in one read-aloud session
+- Teaches counting, days, and nutrition in one short story.

 Cons